Nuru Bayramov: Scientific activity

 As a result of clinical and experimental studies on liver resection and transplantation he has published 2 monographs and 31 articles.
 In 1999 he defended his thesis on "Prediction and prevention of complications after liver resection" and received a scientific degree of "Doktor Nauk in Medical Sciences".

 Back in 2000, Nuru Bayramov returned to Azerbaijan, where he previously worked as an associate professor at the Azerbaijan Medical University, and currently head of the Department of I Surgical Diseases.
 The main areas of his research during this period are liver resection, liver and kidney transplantation, laparoscopic and metabolic surgery, stem cells and genetic studies.
 Under his leadership doctoral thesis on topics of laparoscopic appendectomy, laparoscopic fundoplication, laparoscopic bile duct exploration, laparoscopic hernia repair, simultaneuse laparoscopic surgery were defended.
 At present doctoral thesis on topics such as biliary complications, microRNA, histones and hepatic dysfunctions after liver transplantation, iodine polymers in thyroid pathology, elastography in liver pathology, bariatric surgery in obesity are continued.
 Grant projects on gene polymorphism in cirrhosis, elastography and fatty liver have been adopted.
 For the first time in Azerbaijan, it was used by stem cells for liver disease.

 He has been active in scientific and organizational work in Azerbaijan and around the world.
 In Azerbaijan he actively participated in defining and promoting pillar priorities of medical science (stem cells and regenerative medicine, genomics, molecular biology, high technologies and medicine, evidence-based medicine, translational medicine, etc.).
-He has been organizing 5-6 international conferences every year since 2014, including Baku-Malatya Transplant Days, Turkey-Azerbaijan Hepatology Course, Regular Conferences on Bariatric Surgery, Endocrine Surgery, Colorectal Surgery.
+He has been organizing 5-6 international conferences every year since 2014, including Baku-Malatya Transplant Days, Turkey-Azerbaijan Hepatology Course, and regular conferences on bariatric surgery, endocrine surgery, colorectal surgery.

 Up to date (2022), he had participated in 205 congresses, a total of 415 scientific works was published: 31 books, 10 methodical recommendations, 163 journal articles, 201 theses and 10 inventions and effective proposals.

 Under his supervision 7 scientific dissertations were defended.
 He is a participant of two grant projects.